simoneg80/TaskLab-APP/README.md

 # Web Application Description

+TaskLab is a task tracking web application designed to help users manage their daily tasks with efficiency.
+It provides a user-friendly interface where users can create, update, and delete tasks.
+Each task can be assigned a custom color and due date for easy categorization and daily organization.

+TaskLab also offers an integrated calendar that allows users to view tasks based on calendar view, which allows users to see the status of their tasks at a glance.
+Tasks are displayed with the color customization selected by the user.

+TaskLab is built with a focus on productivity and efficiency, aiming to make task management as seamless and straightforward as possible.

 ## Application Images

 ### Planning

 ### Technologies Used
+  * MERN Stack
+  * React
+  * Mongoose / MongoDB
+  * Express Framework
+  * CSS Web Framework
+  * Node.js
+  * Full Calendar

 ## Challenging Code

 ## Web App Link

 ## Next Steps
+  * Implement functionality that renders a list of completed tasks
+  * Set reminders for each user's task
+  * Drag and drop function

 ## The MIT License (MIT)
 Copyright (c) 2023 AKS